computer-agents/agent-studio/CONTRIBUTING.md

-# Contributing to Playground
+# Contributing to AgentStudio

-Thank you for considering contributing to Playground!
+Thank you for considering contributing to AgentStudio!
 We believe in open source and welcome contributions from everyone, no matter the scale.

 There are many ways to contribute: you could introduce new tasks, improve our infrastructure, better the documentation, or fix bugs.

-A great way to support Playground is by promoting it.
-You can share it in your blog posts, illustrate how Playground drives your amazing projects, mention us on Twitter, or simply star our repository.
+A great way to support AgentStudio is by promoting it.
+You can share it in your blog posts, illustrate how AgentStudio drives your amazing projects, mention us on Twitter, or simply star our repository.

 ## Contributing Guidelines